 Now imagine this prospective client has to email you to set up a time.
 You send over your availability.
 They reply back asking if you’re free on another day because none of those times work for them.
 You make a mental note to check your calendar but forget to send over more time slots.
 By now, they might start losing interest—or worse—meet (and book) with someone else.

 That’s not fun or good for business.
 That’s just email ping pong.
+Setting up a meeting should not be such hard work!
 Instead, use scheduling software for small businesses that lets you set up your session types and block your calendar.
 When you send your scheduler, your clients can easily see which time slots are available, avoiding back and forth and double booking.

 2. Choose the right type of client meeting